-Bio – Farah Fawcett the actress reached international stardom after posing in a red swimsuit, however the late actress could have been a spokeswomen for Gardasil.
+Bio – Farah Fawcett the actress reached international stardom after posing in a red swimsuit, however, the late actress could have been spokeswomen for Gardasil.

 Short Story – Many of you may remember her 1970’s photo embracing luscious locks and posing in a red swimsuit, which became the best selling pin-up poster in history.
 She also starred in the first season of the TV series Charlie’s Angels.

-When she was diagnosed in September 2006 with a rare form of anal cancer, she immediately started an aggressive course of treatment : radiation, surgery, and chemotherapy.
+When she was diagnosed in September 2006 with a rare form of anal cancer, she immediately started an aggressive course of treatment: radiation, surgery, and chemotherapy.
 She issued this statement soon after her diagnosis stating that she was “determined to bite the bullet and fight the fight” while going undergoing six weeks of “cutting-edge, state-of-the-art” treatment.”
-On her 60th birthday, is was reported she was cancer free.
+On her 60th birthday, it was reported she was cancer-free.